 Structuring Solar PV Agreements: Negotiating Real Estate Entitlements and Offtake Agreements

 This CLE course will examine primary considerations for counsel before finalizing a solar photovoltaic (PV) transaction.
-The panel will discuss critical components of solar PV transactions, including real estate entitlements such as easements or leases, and offtake agreements, such as power purchase agreements (PPAs).
-The panel will offer best practices for negotiating and structuring the critical solar PV project agreements.
+The panelist will discuss critical components of solar PV transactions, including real estate entitlements such as easements or leases, and offtake agreements, such as power purchase agreements (PPAs).
+The panelist will offer best practices for negotiating and structuring the critical solar PV project agreements.

 - Overview of a solar PV project transaction structure